Oven Thermostats – Help, Advice & Fitting

-Of course a faulty thermostat is not the only reason your oven is getting too hot; for more information See our 'oven overheating guide'.
+Of course, a faulty thermostat is not the only possilble fault which can cause an oven to overheat; for more information See our 'oven overheating guide'.

 How does an oven thermostat work?

-An oven thermostat is an unsophisticated simple electro mechanical switch designed to regulate the temperature in the oven cavity based on the setting chosen by the user turning the control knob.
-It simply turns the electrical supply to the oven element on and off to maintain the desired temperature.
-As well as the electrical connectors on the thermostat body there will also be a capillary with a solid bulbous end Fig 1.
+As well as the electrical connectors on the thermostat body there will also be a capillary tube with a solid bulbous end Fig 1.
 This end will extend down in to the cavity of the oven so that it is in direct contact with the heat when the oven is on.
 The capillary is filled with gas which expands and contracts when temperature inside the oven changes.
-This moves the bellows inside the thermostat body causing the electrical contacts to open and close, turning the oven element on and off.
-Because the gas inside the capillary is essential to the functioning of the thermostat it is very important that care is taken when fitting a replacement so that there is no bending or breaking of the capillary.
-This would render the thermostat unserviceable because pressure is required to move the bellows.
+This moves the bellows inside the thermostat body causing the electrical contacts to open and close, turning the oven element on and off as mentioned above.
+Because the gas inside the capillary is essential to the correct functioning of the thermostat it is very important that care is taken when fitting a replacement in order to avoid bending or breaking the capillary.
+This would render the thermostat unserviceable as the pressure build up required to move the bellows would be inhibited.